nirtusbro/test/source/definition/event/IBoardClickResolutionListener.rst

 .. java:method::  ResolutionAction[] resolveBoardElementClick(IGameEngine gameEngine, IBoard board, Point boardCoordinates, IPlayer player, IBoardElement clickedElement, IFigureStack clickedStack, IFigure clickedFigure)
    :outertype: IBoardClickResolutionListener

-   Event koji game engine poziva posle svakog poteza, ocekujuci razresenje poteza.
-Potezi koji se dozvole postaju deo zurnala.
+   The event that the game engine calls after every move expecting a resolution for the move.
+Moves that areapproved become a part of the journal.

-   :param gameEngine: gameEngine koji kontrolise igru
+   :param gameEngine: The gameEngine which controlls the game
-   :param board: instanca boarda na kojem se igra
+   :param board: The board on which the game is played
-   :param player: igrac koji pomera figuru
+   :param player: The player who is moving the figure
-   :return: spisak akcija koje game engine treba da izvrsi kao posledicu ovog poteza, osnova za zurnal
+   :return:  A list of actions the game engine should do as a result of this move